HackYourFuture/angular/week1/MAKEME.md

-# Angular - Homework for week 1
+# HackYourFuture Angular - Homework week 1

 > This is the first time we're teaching this new module.
 Please help us improve it by providing feedback on Slack.